leungkean/Q-Table-Learning/README.md

 ## Q-Table Results

-The Q-table results for acquisition cost 0.05, 0.02, 0.01, 0.001, and 1e-4 are [here](https://drive.google.com/drive/folders/1HeSLbTKIQqXf_7Sns0uwQPVARMSdIo4O?usp=sharing).
+The Q-table results using the `molecule_20` dataset for acquisition cost 0.05, 0.02, 0.01, 0.001, and 1e-4 are [here](https://drive.google.com/drive/folders/1HeSLbTKIQqXf_7Sns0uwQPVARMSdIo4O?usp=sharing).

 The Q-table are store in pickle files with the format `q_table_[cost].pkl`.